B44ken/jxp/readme.md

 # jxp | json explorer
-jxp is a simple tool for reading large json files in the command lime. it takes in a valid JSON object from STDIN and follows the path given. use flag `-j` to output valid JSON. see examples:
+jxp is a simple tool for reading large json files in the command lime. it takes in a valid JSON object from STDIN and follows the path given, then prints out a human-readable summary. use flag `-j` to output valid JSON. see examples:
 ```sh
 curl https://jsonplaceholder.typicode.com/users -o users.json
 cat users.json | jxp